JustSeadragon/MinxHub/README.md

 Buy it and then head over #get-token and you'll get the Donator role and do /gettoken.
 It will DM you a one-use key.
 (Note that it is one-use, don't try and share it with anyone because it will not work because it will connect your discord account to MinxHub browser launcher using the key.)

+# Supported Websites

+Any website at this current moment in time is supported but in the future come back because you might be starting to experience errors!